Fast and Simple Hawaii Dispensary Cards

 Schedule Your Appointment Today

 We will treat you with respect and dignity.
-Your time is valuable so we will work quickly and efficiently to get your medical cannabis card.
+Your time is valuable so we will work quickly and efficiently to get your Hawaii dispensary card.

 MY NAME IS Ivy

 I am an Advanced Practice Registered Nurse on Maui.
-I diagnose and treat patients with all sorts of illnesses from simple flu symptoms to more complicated diseases.
+I work in Family Medicine where I diagnose and treat patients.
 I have certified many patients on Oahu and Maui.

 Who Can Get A Card?

-There are 12 different medical conditions that qualify for a Medical Marijuana Card.
+There are 12 different conditions that qualify for a Hawaii Dispensary Card.
 The most common condition that cards are issued for is chronic pain.
-If you have any medical condition that causes chronic pain or nausea you will qualify.
+If you have a condition that causes chronic pain or nausea you will qualify.
 See the Department of Health's website here for more information on exactly which conditions are currently accepted.

 Can visitors to Hawaii be certified?
 Hawaii passed HB2729 recently and the Governor is expected to sign it.
-This law puts a system in place to allow patients to access medical marijuana dispensaries if they have a State Medical Card or a letter from their Physician stating that they have a medical condition.
+This law puts a system in place to allow patients to access Hawaii’s dispensaries if they have a Dispensary Card from their home state.

 How Much Does it Cost and How Long Does it Take?

-A Medical Marijuana Card has two separate fees.
-The first fee is $38.50 paid to the State of Hawaii and the second fee is $150 paid to the Doctor or APRN that certifies you.
+A Hawaii Dispensary Card has two separate fees.
+The first fee is $38.50 paid to the State of Hawaii and the second fee is $150 paid to person or organization that certifies you.
 Most providers charge about the same for initial certifications.
 Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $75 to renew your card.

 Your consultation usually takes 30 minutes.
-Once it's completed your application is sent electronically to the Department of Health and you can expect your Medical Marijuana Card in 2 weeks.
-The card is valid for one year and will give you access to any medical dispensary in Hawaii.
+Once it's completed your application is sent electronically to the Department of Health and you can expect your Hawaii Dispensary Card in 2 weeks.
+The card is valid for one year and will give you access to any dispensary in Hawaii.